 Ignoring the affair isn’t a healthy way to deal with it.
-At some point, you’re going to need to talk with each other about what happened, and why.
+At some point, you’re going to need to talk with each other about what happened and why.
 That means you’re going to be having some awkward conversations.

 Both of you need to be committed to rebuilding the trust between you, and both of you need to be honest about what it will take to do that.

 It’s vital that the person who was unfaithful starts keeping their promises, even little things like being home when they say they will be, and calling when they say they’ll call.

 It doesn’t have to be all doom and gloom

 Give yourselves permission to have fun again.
-Finding a new hobby or project to do together, or arranging regular fun date nights, will remind you how good things can be between you and spur you on to keep healing together.
+Finding a new hobby or project to do together, or arranging regular fun date nights, will remind you how good things can be between you and spur you to keep healing together.

-Infidelity is painful but it doesn’t have to be the end of your relationship.
-With time, patience and commitment you can rebuild, and might even find yourselves closer for it.
+Infidelity is painful, but it doesn’t have to be the end of your relationship.
+With time, patience, and commitment, you can rebuild, and might even find yourselves closer for it.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.